Dillon Francis Oberholzer

 MARINA MANAGEMENT # 4

-May 2002 through September 2002 - General Marina Management and Staff supervision.
+March 2002 through September 2002 - General Marina Management and Staff supervisor.

-We helped and supported many more boats than Marina Paraiso could accommodate assisting them to find safe anchorage around the marina and in the nearby mangroves.
+We helped and supported many more boats than Marina Paraiso could accommodate and extented the service out into the bay.
+This led to the incorporation of a dedicated VHF channel and licence to operate in Cancun for general cruising advice and emergency assistance.
+We assisted over 100 cruising yachts that season to find safe anchorage around the marina and in the nearby mangroves.
 (Not a single boat was lost or damaged)

 MARINA MANAGEMENT # 5